Bali catamaran sailing in turquoise Caribbean waters

 7-Day Program

-Complete Day Skipper practical syllabus with ICC assessment aboard a Bali catamaran in the beautiful British Virgin Islands.
+Complete Bareboat Charter Master practical training with NauticEd SLC certification aboard a Bali catamaran in the beautiful British Virgin Islands.
+US Coast Guard approved American National Standard.

 View Schedule